-During the year ended December 31, 2022, our audit committee held eight formal meetings.
-The current members of our audit committee are Edwin Santos, Phillip Riese and Alex Finkelstein, each of whom is a non-employee member of the Board of Directors.
-Mr. Santos serves as the chair of the audit committee.
+During the year ended December 31, 2023, our Audit Committee held nine formal meetings and acted by written consent two times.
+The current members of our Audit Committee are Edwin Santos, Phillip Riese and Alex Finkelstein, each of whom is a non-employee member of the Board of Directors.
+Mr. Santos serves as the Chair of the Audit Committee.

-The audit committee's main function is to oversee our accounting and financial reporting processes, internal systems of control, independent registered public accounting firm relationships and the audits of our financial statements.
-The full text of the audit committee's charter is posted on the corporate governance section of our website at https://ir.flywire.com/corporate-governance/governance-overview.
-Pursuant to the audit committee charter, the functions of the audit committee include, among other things:
+Our Audit Committee's main function is to oversee our accounting and financial reporting processes, our internal audit function, internal systems of control, independent registered public accounting firm relationships and the audits of our financial statements.
+The full text of the Audit Committee's charter is posted on the corporate governance section of our website at https://ir.flywire.com/corporate-governance/governance-overview.
+Pursuant to the Audit Committee charter, the functions of the Audit Committee include, among other things:

-- · appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - · overseeing the work of our registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and the registered public accounting firm our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting and our disclosure controls and procedures; - · meeting independently with our registered public accounting firm and management; - preparing the audit committee report required by SEC rules; - · reviewing and approving or ratifying any related person transactions; and - overseeing our risk assessment and risk management policies, including among other matters, compliance and cybersecurity.
+- appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - overseeing the work of our registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and the registered public accounting firm our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting and our disclosure controls and procedures; - overseeing the internal audit function, including the annual internal audit plan, internal audit charter and the responsibilities, budget and staffing of our internal audit function; - · meeting independently with our registered public accounting firm and management; - preparing the Audit Committee report required by SEC rules: - · reviewing and approving or ratifying any related person transactions; and - overseeing our risk assessment and risk management policies, including among other matters, compliance and cybersecurity

-Audit committee members must also satisfy the independence criteria set forth in Rule 10A-3 under the Exchange Act.
-In order to be considered independent for purposes of Rule 10A-3, a member of an audit committee of a listed company may not, other than in his or her capacity as a member of the audit committee, the Board of Directors, or any other board committee: accept, directly or indirectly, any consulting, advisory, or other compensatory fee from the listed company or any of its subsidiaries; or be an affiliated person of the listed company or any of its subsidiaries.
+Audit Committee members must also satisfy the independence criteria set forth in Rule 10A-3 under the Exchange Act.
+In order to be considered independent for purposes of Rule 10A-3, a member of an audit committee of a listed company may not, other than in his or her capacity as a member of the audit committee, the Board of Directors, or any other board committee: (i) accept, directly or indirectly, any consulting, advisory, or other compensatory fee from the listed company or any of its subsidiaries; or (ii) be an affiliated person of the listed company or any of its subsidiaries.
 Each of Messrs.
 Santos, Finkelstein and Riese qualify as an independent director pursuant to Rule 10A-3.

-All members of our audit committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and Nasdaq.
+All members of our Audit Committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and Nasdaq.
 Our Board of Directors has determined that Mr. Santos is an "audit committee financial expert" as defined by applicable SEC rules and has the requisite financial sophistication as defined under the applicable Nasdaq rules and regulations.
-The designation does not impose on Mr. Santos any duties, obligations or liability that are greater than are generally imposed on him as a member of our audit committee and our Board of Directors, and his designation as an audit committee financial expert pursuant to this SEC requirement does not affect the duties, obligations or liability of any other member of our audit committee or Board of Directors.
+The designation does not impose on Mr. Santos any duties, obligations or liability that are greater than are generally imposed on him as a member of our Audit Committee and our Board of Directors, and his designation as an audit committee financial expert pursuant to this SEC requirement does not affect the duties, obligations or liability of any other member of our Audit Committee or Board of Directors.